Sick, Vacation, Personal, Family Medical Leave

 Under the Family and Medical Leave Act (FMLA), eligible employees are entitled to family leave a) for incapacity due to pregnancy, prenatal medical care or childbirth; b) to care for the employee’s child after birth or placement for adoption or foster care; c) to care for a parent or spouse who has a serious health condition; or d) for a serious health condition that makes the employee unable to perform her/his job.

 When the employee is ready to return to work, s/he must be returned to the same or a comparable position without loss of seniority.
 The FMLA requires up to 12 weeks of unpaid leave to be granted to employees who have more than one year of service and have worked at least 1250 hours over the previous 12 months.
+All FMLA leave will be calculated on a “12-month period measured forward” basis.
 Any paid leave taken for FMLA purposes will be counted toward the 12-week FMLA entitlement.
 These 12 weeks of leave do not have to be taken at one time.
 The 12 weeks of leave can be spread out over a 12-month period.
 Employees must get certification by a health care provider that the employee or her/his child, parent or spouse does, in fact, have a serious health condition, the condition’s expected duration and the need for the employee to be absent from work to attend to the family member.
 Contact Human Resources to request FMLA forms.

 Effective January 16, 2009, the provisions of the Family and Medical Leave Act (FMLA) of 1993 were revised and amended to include coverage for certain types of leaves of absences that may be related to immediate family members serving or having served in the armed forces.
 The new procedures are as follows: